Does A Generator Need To Be 20 Feet From The House?

 Installing a generator can provide peace of mind during power outages, but it’s essential to follow the distance guidelines and other safety measures to ensure that the generator does not pose a risk to people’s lives and property.
 Speak with a licensed professional to ensure optimal installation practices and follow all NFPA and local regulations when installing your generator.

-Recommended for you: Is It Better To Oversize A Generator?
+Recommended for you: Is It OK To Run A Portable Generator With No Load?

 Frequently Asked Questions about Generator Placement